Barclays settles Libor 'test case' before UK trial

 Diamond, former investment bank bosses Rich Ricci and Jerry del Missier, and former finance director Chris Lucas were among 23 people who had been called as witnesses for the trial.

-Diamond and del Missier left Barclays in 2012 shortly after Barclays agreed to pay a $450 million settlement with U.S. and UK authorities due to alleged Libor manipulation.
+Diamond and del Missier left Barclays in 2012 shortly after Barclays agreed to pay a $450 million (271 million pounds) settlement with U.S. and UK authorities due to alleged Libor manipulation.

 Guardian Care Homes' lawyers had said a $4 billion fund run by Barclays profited from low 3-month sterling Libor rates so the bank benefited from the downward manipulation of Libor, while at the same time selling customers an interest rate hedging product "on the basis that Barclays believed rates would go up".